thinnthandarzaw/Sales-Performance-Analysis/README.md

+#Sales Performance Analysis
-📊 Sales Performance Analysis: End-to-End Business Intelligence An end-to-end data analytics project transforming 9,994 transactional records into actionable business strategies.
+An end-to-end data analytics project transforming 9,994 transactional records into actionable business strategies.
 This project covers the full data lifecycle: from raw data cleaning in Python to complex relational querying in PostgreSQL and interactive storytelling in Power BI.

-🛠️ Tech Stack & Workflow
+#Tech Stack & Workflow
 Data Cleaning & ETL (Python): Handled missing values and data type conversions using Pandas and NumPy.

 Automated the data pipeline by pushing cleaned data into PostgreSQL using SQLAlchemy.